ipc-lab/private-ml-for-health/private_training/ReadME.md

 > python src/federated_main_s4.py  --epochs=30001 --num_users=10 --frac=1. --local_ep=1  --local_bs=1  --virtual_batch_size=1  --optimizer='sgd' --lr=0.002 --momentum=0.9 --dataset='dr' --dr_from_np=1 --gpu="cuda:0" --withDP=1 --max_grad_norm = 2. --noise_multiplier = 1.15 --delta = 1e-4 --sampling_prob= 0.03425

+Note that in FSCDP `--epochs=30001` is actually the number of iterations and not epochs.
+Based on the setting, `--epochs=30001` in FSCDP is similar to having 100 epochs in other FPDP and F setting.
+Moreover, `--sampling_prob= 0.03425` will translate into a batch size of 10 per user, 100 in total.